oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 …snip…
 ```

 Alright, notice how a `app/application/adapter.js` was created for us by Emberfire?
 With Ember Data the adapter tell how to communicate with the backend and it'll hopefully *just work*.

-If you try to send a message now, 'saveMessage' calls `.save()` on the model, which will tell ember-data to sends a request to the server (through emberfire>firebase) to save it.
+Open the server again using `ember serve` and try to send a message. 'saveMessage' will call `.save()` on the model, which will tell ember-data to sends a request to the server through emberfire and finally landing in Firebase.

 So, there we have it!
 If you create some messages and refresh, the messages will now properly save and sync to our new remote database.
 Better believe it!
 If you open Firebase it'll look something like this: